MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD05_LAB_MANUAL.md

 After completing this lab, you will be able to:
 1. Write JavaScript code to retrieve data from a remote data source.
 2. Write JavaScript code to send data to a remote data source.
-3. Use the jQuery **ajax** method to simplify code that performs remote communications.
+3. Use the async **fetch** method to simplify code that performs remote communications.

 #### Lab Setup